 Candy Apple vs Caramel Apple

-The main difference between caramel apples and candy apples is their coating.
-Candy apples are coated in a red sugar topping that hardens into a shell around the apple, while caramel apples are dipped in a soft toffee or caramel coating that semi-hardens on the apple for a chewy consistency.
+The crucial difference between caramel apples and candy apples is their coating.
+Confectioners coat candy apples in a red sugar topping that hardens into a shell around the apple, and they dip caramel apples in a soft toffee or caramel coating that semi-hardens on the apple for a chewy consistency.

 How to Store Caramel Apples

-For short-term storage outside of a refrigerator, the following methods will work:
+For short-term caramel apple storage outside of a refrigerator, the following methods will work:

-- Cover your caramel apples with tin foil to protect from dust and other elements
+- Cover your caramel apples with tin foil to protect them from dust and other elements.

-For long-term storage, the following methods are best:
+For long-term caramel apple storage, the following methods are best: